 All your student loans, auto loans, mortgages, credit cards, store cards, utility payments, and rent payments play into your credit history.
 If you haven’t had much exposure to these, I would suggest opening a store or regular credit card (again, only if you have the self-control to do so).
-Start by just putting gas or groceries on it, pay it off every month, and that will be enough to start building a decent credit history.
+Start by just putting gas or your monthly client management software fee on it, pay it off every month, and that will be enough to start building a decent credit history.

 CREDIT MIX (10%)

 While many people tout that there is no such thing as good or bad debt, lenders think otherwise.
 Mortgages and student loans are considered investments, and having those on your account signify much more responsible behavior than large credit card balances.

 If you have large credit card debt or auto loans, work on paying off those balances as quickly as possible.
 They normally carry the highest interest rates anyways, so you’ll kill two birds with one stone: saving money and increasing your credit score in one fell swoop.